Joelith/cp_oraclecloud/README.md

   config.region = <region, remove if using US data centres>
   config.compute_api = <compute url>
   config.storage_api = <storage url>
-  config.active_components = ['Database', 'Java']
+  config.active_components = ['Database', 'Java', 'SOA']
 end
 ```
 The *active_components* option configures which components can be created in the cloud.
-Supported options are 'Database' and 'Java'.
+Supported options are 'Database', 'Java' and 'SOA'.
 Remove any services you aren't subscribed to.

 ## Contributing
 1. Fork it ( https://github.com/Joelith/cp_oraclecloud )